-There's a reason things like the 100 rule and target date funds exist.
-These funds allocate a percentage of your asset to stocks, and the rest to fixed income.
-As you get older your appetite for risk reduces, and more stocks are replaced with fixed income.
-For me, a 24 year old, my target date fund will be a 2060 retirement fund much like Vangard's VTTSX.
+There's a reason things like the 100 rule and target-date funds exist.
+These funds allocate a percentage of your asset to stocks and the rest to fixed income.
+As you get older, your risk appetite reduces, and more stocks are replaced with fixed income.
+For me, a 24-year-old, my target-date fund will be a 2060 retirement fund, much like Vanguard's VTTSX.
 The current allocation has about 90% in stocks.

 For starters, this works.
 I'll be okay in retirement if I stick to it.
-But a portfolio made up of this fund won't help me reach my financial goals, and it may not help you either even if you're risk adverse.
+But a portfolio made up of this fund won't help me reach my financial goals, and it may not help you either, even if you're risk-averse.
 The main reason is that age isn't sufficient when determining asset allocation.
-It ignores the fact that most young adults are currently working, and expect to continue working till retirement.
+It ignores the fact that most young adults are currently working and expect to continue working till retirement.
 We already have fixed income in the form of our current and future compensation for our job, and it's the largest part of our lifetime portfolio.
 You can view this part of your portfolio as your human capital.

 You can’t time the market.
 But you can time yourself.
 You know how many years you have left till retirement and how much of your income you are likely to put aside during that time.
 You can use this self- knowledge to diversify your exposure to the market.

 Ian Ayres & Barry J. Nalebuff - Lifecycle Investing